daniel-rhoades/aws-vpc-role/README.md

 * vpc_subnets: You must specify the subnets you wish to create, see example playbook section below for further information;
 * public_subnet_routes: You must specify the public subnets routes you wish to create, see example playbook section below for further information.

+Outputs:

+* vpc: The AWS VPC object created as a result of running the `ec2_vpc_module` with the supplied variables.

 Dependencies
 ------------